Hornmasters on Lip Moisture

 However, there is one factor that is of prime importance.
 The contact point between the mouthpiece and the upper lip should remain identical—as if welded together—at all times.
 This reduces the incidence of cracked notes because the contact point remain consistent supplies the player with a firmer base or anchor.
 The dry lips players have no problem in this respect because the mouthpiece cannot slip around; with wet lip players, the saliva lubrication could cause slippage, and should be watched carefully.

-In A Creative Approach to the French Horn a moist lip and a gold-plated rim were the ideal combination for Harry Berv for a variety of reasons.
+In A Creative Approach to the French Horn a moist lip and a gold-plated rim were the ideal combination for Harry Berv for a variety of reasons but especially catching my eye are the comments on accuracy.

 The horn player seeking perfection cannot afford to dismiss as “minor” any aspect of his physical contact with the instrument.
 I very highly recommend playing on a moist lip.
 In so doing, the embouchure muscles and tensions will react more sensitively to the feel of the mouthpiece.
 The lips will move with greater freedom and will cope with the range of the horn more securely.